For talented, creative, and passionate young female researchers working in the field of active and interactive materials

 We are living in a material world.
 Static materials can be rendered dynamic by programming them to respond and even interact with their environment in a spatio-temporally controlled manner, giving rise to new properties and functions.
 They are designed to provide innovative and sustainable solutions to assure the efficient use of resources and energy, high-quality personalized healthcare, and smart information and communication technologies.
 At the DWI - Leibniz Institute for Interactive Materials in Aachen, Germany, an interdisciplinary team of synthetic macromolecular chemists, chemical engineers, biotechnology experts, and physicists is developing materials with advanced properties and active functions, inspired by nature’s life-based materials.

-Financially supported by the Association of Friends of DWI and by the ALTANA Group, a global leader in specialty chemicals for innovative technologies, we are initiating a new ‘Women Interactive Materials Award’ for talented, creative, and passionate young female researchers working in the field of active and interactive materials.
+Financially supported by the Association of Friends of DWI and by the ALTANA Group, a global leader in specialty chemicals for innovative technologies, we initiated the ‘Women Interactive Materials Award’ for talented, creative, and passionate young female researchers working in the field of active and interactive materials.

 The award is aimed at accomplished female researchers on the postdoc career level.
-However, very accomplished late-stage Ph.D. students with a clear research vision and very early-stage independent group leaders that have just started their own groups will also be considered in the competition.
+However, very accomplished late-stage Ph.D. students with a clear research vision and very early-stage independent group leaders (max.
+5 years after receiving Ph.D. + possibly maternity break) will also be considered in the competition.
 Scientists with faculty or tenure track positions are not eligible to participate.

 The jury will be chaired by: